ami-iit/adam/README.md

 ```

 > [!NOTE]
 > The first call of the jitted function can be slow, since JAX needs to compile the function.
-Than it will be fast!
+Then it will be faster!

 ### CasADi interface